 In this episode, GitHub’s Design Systems Manager Diana Mounter talks about navigating the path from style guide contributor to full-time design systems manager.
 She covers everything from getting buy-in beyond the design team to deciding whether or not to make a system open source.

 Listen as Eli and Aarron chat with Diana about growing GitHub’s design system, Primer—and hear how a little-known vegetable became part of her personal brand.
+If you enjoy this episode, we’d appreciate it if you could leave a review on iTunes.

 Diana Mounter is a designer based in Brooklyn, NY.
 She specializes in design systems and has a background in user-centered design.